The Shih Apso is a designer hybrid dog breed that is a cross between the Lhasa Apso and the Shih Tzu.

 However, that doesn’t mean this dog always travels easily, especially by car.
-The Shih Apso can be a little bit hard headed and set in his or her ways, not always keen to try new ideas too readily.
+The Shih Apso can be a little bit hard-headed and set in his or her ways, not always keen to try new ideas too readily.

 Because of this, you’ll find that the best idea is to introduce your Shih Apso to your car very early on in life.

-This establishes to this bright little dog that the car is as much a part of the daily routine as the park, the house, the garden and the dinner bowl.
+This establishes to this bright little dog that the car is as much a part of the daily routine as the park, the house, the garden, and the dinner bowl.

 In this way, this dog travels completely free of any fuss or yapping.
 However, if you’re introducing the dog to a new car, or just have a nervous example of this breed as your pet, you might find your Shih Apso objects to trying to be ushered into the car and doesn’t want to go.

-You have to get creative here sometimes, either by putting a favourite toy or treat on the seat to coax the dog into the car, or by laying his or her blanket over the back seat to it all smells and feels like home.
+You have to get creative here sometimes, either by putting a favorite toy or treat on the seat to coax the dog into the car, or by laying his or her blanket over the back seat to it all smells and feels like home.